raspi/kaukosohva/README.md

   * Because it's a standard - https://tools.ietf.org/html/rfc6184
   * Because GPU hardware acceleration in bot encoding and decoding
 * Why multicast?
-  * Eliminates need for extra server software as kernel sends all the packets to everyone automatically
+  * Eliminates need for extra server software as kernel sends host's stream to everyone connected to the VPN automatically
 * Why GStreamer?
   * Lots of tuning options
+* Does it matter who hosts VPN (WireGuard)?
+  * No, anyone can host the main VPN server where host/remote player(s) connect

 # See